 You know what people do with telephones.
+They pick it up, shake it a little bit, bang it on the table.
+Because they consider it just an instrument, and they think of it as talking to an instrument.
 But you need to think of it as an accurate extension of your voice and personality.
-Therefore be sure that you learn how to create telephone personality and telephone courtesy.
+Therefore be sure that you learn how to telephone personality and telephone courtesy.

 When I talk to Nicolay on the telephone, I know precisely what mood he is in -- If he had a good night sleep -- Did his baby cry? -- Did he have a problem with his wife?
 That all comes out in the quality of his voice.
 If you concentrate you can learn the same thing.
-You need to create a personality over the telephone that other people see as soon as they hear your voice.
+You need to create a personality over the telephone, that other people see as soon as they hear your voice in the receiver.

-2. Do not use the word, "Hello"
+2. Do not use the word, 'Hello'

-It is totally too abrupt.
-Instead say "Yes.hello this is Abraham."
-Plain "hello", what is that?
+It is totally outmoded.
+"Hello!
+Yes.
+This is Abraham."
+What is that?
 It is not much.
-Start by giving your name ora firm name as identification.
+Start by giving your name, a firm name or telephone number as identification.
 "Abraham, this is Sasha."
 Always using a pleasant voice.
 Do it like you have just finished eating some ice cream, like you just finished a little celebration.
-Make sure that your voice is pleasant.
+Make sure that your is pleasant.